itsidohirsh/do-compiler/README.md

 ## Setup
-In the project's directory you can find the `do.exe` executable, this is the Do Programming Language Compiler for Windows!
+Follow this steps to setup the `Do Programming Language Compiler for Windows` correctly on your machine.

 ### Use it anywhere
-To make the do compiler globally available, add the path to the folder it is located in to the `PATH` environment variable.
+Add the path to the `bin` directory to the `PATH` environment variable.
+It contains the `Do Programming Language Compiler for Windows` as well as all the files needed to compile the `x64 MASM assembly`.

 ### Compile the compiler
-1. Make sure you have a C compiler installed.
+1. Make sure you have `C` compiler installed.
     - I used `gcc (x86_64-win32-seh-rev0, Built by MinGW-W64 project) 8.1.0` while building the compiler.
-3. To build the do compiler simply run the `build.bat` script that is located in the project's directory, this should give you the `do.exe` executable.
+2. To build the do compiler simply run the `build.bat` script that is located in the project's directory.
+The `do.exe` executable will appear in the `bin` directory.

 ## Use